Table of Contents

 - American Water Spaniel

-Duchshunds are a breed of dog, but do get their own category, and here's why.
-For the uninitiated, dachshunds have always been quite silly looking and an object of jokes and ridicule.
-All of that is very undeserving, however, since dachshunds are expert hunters with a lot of versatility, high intelligence, and a lot of modern uses outside of hunting.
+However, all of that is very undeserving since dachshunds are expert hunters with a lot of versatility, high intelligence, and a lot of modern uses outside of hunting.

 Dachshunds are the only certifiable breed of hunting dog that hunts both above and below ground.